binipringle/crim-outline/index.md

   Whatever the meaning, "malice aforethought" became an arbitrary symbol used by judges to signify any number of mental states deemed sufficient to support liability for murder.
 Generally, four states of mind:

-    1. Intent to kill, including awareness that the death of another would result from one's actions, was sufficient for murder exept when death of another was caused in the heat of passion.
+    1. Intent to kill, including awareness that the death of another would result from one's actions, was sufficient for murder except when death of another was caused in the heat of passion.
     2. Intent to cause grievous bodily harm, including awareness that the grievous bodily harm of another would result from one's actions was sufficient for murder if death resulted.
     3. Depraved heart murder was unintentional homicide under circumstances evincing a "depraved mind" or an "abandoned and malignant heart."
 Essential concept was one of extreme recklessness regarding homicidal risk.
 Thus, a person might be liable for murder without intent if he caused the death of another in a manner exhibiting a "wanton and wilful disregard of an unreasonable human risk."
     4. Murder based on intent to commit a felony: strict liability.